dannys42/Causality/README.md

 Casaulity.bus.unsubscribe(subscription)
 ```

-Or unsubscribe from within a subscription handler:
+Or unsubscribe from within a subscription handler.
+This example will monitor only a single state change:

 ```swift
 Causality.bus.subscribe(GameStates.playerState1) { subscription, message in